bkw777/pdd.sh/README.md

 `save ts-dos_4.1_nec.co DOSNEC.CO`

 ### Specify an arbitrary attribute byte
-"Floppy" and all other TPDD client software for TRS-80 Model 100 and clones (TS-DOS, TEENY, etc) all hard-code the value 'F' for attribute for all files every time in all cases, and don't expose the field to the user in any way.
+"Floppy" and all other TPDD client software for TRS-80 Model 100 and clones (TS-DOS, TEENY, etc) all hard-code the value 'F' for attribute for all files every time in all cases.
+Meaning they always write "F" when writing a file and always ask for "F" when reading a file, essentially NO-OPing the field, and don't expose the field to the user in any way.
 You don't see it in directory listings on a 100, and you can't supply some other value to write or search.

-But the field is there and the drive doesn't care what's in it, and other platforms may use the field in other ways.
+But the field is there, and the drive doesn't care what's in it except that your commands must match the disk the same as for the filename, and other platforms may use the field in other ways.

-pdd.sh uses 'F' by default also for convenience, but it's only a default, and there are a few different ways to change that.
+pdd.sh uses 'F' by default also for convenience, but in our case it's only a default, and there are a few different ways to change or override that.
 One way is to supply a 3rd argument to the `save` command.
-This example could be for a Cambridge Z88, give a quote-space-quote for the 3rd arg to explicitly specify a space character for the attribute:
+This example could be for a Cambridge Z88, give a quote-space-quote for the 3rd arg to explicitly specify a space character for the attribute byte:
 `save Romcombiner.zip Romcombiner.zip ' '`

-Or change the current default ATTR by using the attr command.
+Or change the current default `ATTR` value by using the `attr` command.

 ### Rename a file on a WP-2 disk
-Notice that the filename format indicator in the prompt changes from 6.2 to 8.2 after the "wp2" command.
+Notice also that the filename format indicator in the prompt changed from 6.2 to 8.2 after the `wp2` command.
 ```
 PDD(pdd2:6.2(F)> wp2
 PDD(pdd2:8.2(F)> mv CAMEL.CO WP2FORTH.CO